Updated: Aug 5

 In fact, it's rare for frozen shoulder to be permanent.
 Frozen shoulder is a common cause of shoulder pain, but it could also be the result of any condition, and it can go on for a long time if you don't have treatment immediately.

-I've written this blog to help people gain an insight into any information you would need about frozen shoulder and how to treat it with pain management NYC techniques.
+We've written this blog to help people gain an insight into any information you would need about frozen shoulder and how to treat it with pain management NYC techniques.
 To start with, it's best first to understand what frozen shoulder really is and what causes it.

 What is a frozen shoulder?